Sadist (band)

-Sadist is a death metal band from Genoa, Italy, founded in January 1991.
-They made their debut with a Black Screams EP in 1991, followed by three albums.
-The band went on a hiatus after releasing the album Lego in 2000.
-They reunited in 2005 and released their self-titled album in 2007, followed by the release of further three albums since then.
+Sadist is an Italian death metal band formed in Genoa, Italy, in January 1991.
+It debuted with Black Screams in 1991, then released three albums.
+The band went on hiatus after releasing the album Lego in 2000.
+They reunited in 2005 and released their self-titled album in 2007.
+Sadist has released three more albums since then.
 In total, the band has released nine albums and one EP.
 They are currently signed to Scarlet Records.
-Guitarist and keyboardist Tommy Talamanca has been a constant feature throughout the band's existence, as the main composer and co-producer of their musical output.
-Trevor Nadir has been the main vocalist of the band since 1996.
+Guitarist and keyboardist, Tommy Talamanca, has been a constant member throughout the band's existence, as the main composer and co-producer of their musical output.
+Trevor Nadir has been the main singer of the band since 1996.

 History

-1991-2000
+1991–2000

 Sadist was formed in early 1991 by Tommy Talamanca (guitar, keyboards) and Marco 'Peso' Pesenti (drums), who had left the band Necrodeath to start a new project.
 Inspired by progressive rock and thrash metal, Talamanca developed the musical concept for the group, while Andy Marchini (bass) and Fabio Bocchiddi (vocals) joined.
 While playing locally, the band recorded a short demo and were signed by the indie label Obscure Plasma Records.
 They released the Black Screams EP in September 1991 which took the material from the demo tape.
 The EP was later released in 1992 by American indie label Wild Rag Records as a three-track version.
 The band toured Italy and France, until Bocchiddi left the band a year later and Marchini took over the vocal duties.

 The band signed a record deal with Nosferatu Records for a two-album contract and released Above the Light in 1993.
 Marchini left the band and was replaced by bassist Chicco Parisi and a new singer, Zanna.
-In late 1993, the band recorded a video for the song "Sometimes They Come Back" from the Above the Light album and toured France and the Netherlands.
+In late 1993, the band recorded the music video for the song "Sometimes They Come Back" from the Above the Light album and began a tour that spanned France and the Netherlands.

-In early 1994, Sadist supported Carcass during the Italian shows for their "Heartwork" tour; a few months later they supported Samael in France.
-While on tour, the band worked on songs for their new album and in May 1995 entered Rhythm Studios in Bidford on Avon, England, where they started recording their second album.
+In early 1994, Sadist supported Carcass during the Italian shows of their "Heartwork" tour; a few months later, they supported Samael in France.
+While on tour, the band worked on songs for their new album and, in May 1995, entered Rhythm Studios in Bidford on Avon, England, where they started recording their second album.